 Are there any negative effects from the laser treatment?

 The laser beams do not have any negative effects on healthy tissue and only target the areas of the nail that are affected by the fungus.

 How long does the procedure take?

-When can your patient paint their nails or have a pedicure?
+When can I paint my nails or have a pedicure?